microsoft/r-server-campaign-optimization/Resources/Instructions/Typical_Workflow.md

 6. Finally Debra will create and execute **step4_campaign_recommendations.R** to scores data for leads to be used in a new campaign.
 The code uses the champion model to score each lead multiple times - for each combination of day of week, time of day, and channel - and selects the combination with the highest probability to convert for each lead.
 This becomes the recommendation for that lead.
 The scored datatable shows the best way to contact each lead for the next campaign.
 The recommendations in this table (`Recommendations`) are used for the next campaign the company wants to deploy.

 7. Debra will now use PowerBI to visualize the recommendations created from her model.
 She creates the PowerBI Dashboard which you can find in the **Resources** directory.
 She uses an ODBC connection to connect to the data, so that it will always show the most recently modeled and scored data, using the [instructions here](Visualize_Results.md).

 <img src="../Images/visualize.png">

 The dashboard file is included in the **Resources** directory.

+8. A summary of this process and all the files involved is described in more detail [here](../data-scientist.md).

 ## Step 3: Operationalize with Debra and Danny